HOW TO GROW UP

 What You Can do

-- Firstly, reflect on which of these stages is your centre of gravity - the one from which you habitually respond.
+- Reflect on which of these stages is your centre of gravity - the one from which you habitually respond.
 And recognise that we often self-assess ourselves as operating from at least one stage later than other people, and assessment instruments, do.

 - Are you newly arrived in this stage, consolidating your presence there, or starting to outgrow the stage and getting ready to transform to the next?